 The questions I get asked most often from friends who are wanting to do some kind of home improvement or decorating is “where do you shop for ______?”.

 So I thought I’d do a little post with some of my go-to shops for my home design needs.
-I could easily include a lot of super high-end shops that I only dream of shopping at someday, but I think I’d serve my audience better to show where I actually source things because I’m pretty sure my budget is more aligned with most of my readers budget than the very high end stores.
+I could easily include a lot of super high-end shops that I only dream of shopping at someday, but I think I’d serve my audience better to show where I actually source things because I’m pretty sure my budget is more aligned with most of my readers budget than the very high end stores, but if you were looking for a sort of classy style of decoration, then check out some of these vintage movie props for sale.
 So here we go!
 Some affiliate links used.
 This does not increase your cost, but does give me a small commission if you buy something.

 I’m a Sherwin Williams girl all day long.
 I like Benjamin Moore too, but there aren’t many BM locations nearby.
 When the professionals use SW it should say something.
 I can’t tell you how many times I’ve bought cheap paint only to have to buy more and more because it’s so thin and doesn’t cover well.
 I’d much rather pay a little more and only do 1-2 coats.
 Always check their website for a coupon, though.
 They run 30-40% off sales often too.